- Differentiability of Lipschitz mappings

 - Nonlinear quotient mappings

 - Geometry of Banach spaces

 The main directions in Olga's research to date are Lipschitz quotient mappings and null sets in Banach spaces.

 Her current research addresses the questions to determine the sigma-ideal generated by sets of points of non-differentiability of Lipschitz functions on normed spaces.

-In a series of papers joint with Doré (her current postdoctoral advisee) Olga is developing a method of constructing small sets with the universal differentiability property: every function satisfying the Lipschitz condition on the space is differentiable at a point from this set.
+In a series of papers joint with Dymond (her previous PhD student) and with Doré (her previous postdoctoral advisee) Olga finds how to construct extremely small sets with the universal differentiability property: every function satisfying the Lipschitz condition on the space is differentiable at a point from this set.
 The methods used for this purpose combine ideas from analysis and descriptive set theory.
 This circle of questions relates analytic properties of Lipschitz maps and the geometry of null sets.

 Olga's earlier work was focused on problems in non-linear analysis in normed spaces, and in particular, on Lipschitz quotient mappings.
 Lipschitz quotient mappings generalise both linear projections and bi-Lipschitz deformations and exhibit highly non-trivial topological properties even in the finite-dimensional case, which leads to an intricate interplay between the geometry of these mappings and the non-linear structure of Banach spaces.
 In particular, Olga has undertaken an in-depth study of the topology of level sets and point preimages under Lipschitz quotient mappings.